-About 2.34 billion people in the world use some form of social media and the highest revenue coming from FaceBook.
+Social media has greatly impacted eCommerce by providing businesses with new ways to reach and engage customers, leading to increased visibility and sales.
+About 2.34 billion people in the world use some form of social media and the highest revenue comes from FaceBook.
 Small companies use this to their advantage and try to develop their businesses via social media.
-Social media websites allows users and companies to share images, videos or any other content with others.
-A company’s social media profile can include links to its website, contact information and pictures of products or services the business offers.
+Social media websites allow users and companies to share images, videos, or any other content with others.
+A company’s social media profile can include links to its website, contact information, and pictures of products or services the business offers.

 Small and big businesses are constantly trying to market their products and services on social media.
 Before social media had such a huge audience, companies used to market through fliers, e-mails, T.V. ads, etc. While these marketing tactics are still being used today, businesses can inform their customers about offers, promotions, etc. through social media for free.
 Consumers can connect with their favorite retailers online to stay informed about new developments.